Bekasi: Demographics

-The 2020 Census of Bekasi's population was 2,543,676, but according to the official estimates for mid 2024 the total had become 2,644,058, an increase of over 100,000.
-Bekasi is inhabited by many different ethnic groups, mostly Sundanese, Betawi and Javanese descent.
+The 2020 Census of Bekasi's population was 2,543,676, but according to the official estimates for mid 2025 the total had become 2,648,272, an increase of over 100,000.
+Bekasi is inhabited by many different ethnic groups, mostly Betawi, Sundanese, and Javanese descent.
 Sundanese are the largest minority as well as other minorities include Minangkabau, Bataks, and Chinese.

 The regional language used by the majority of the population is the Betawi Ora dialect.
 Then at the southern end, Sundanese language (Bekasi dialect) is also spoken, precisely in districts of Jatisampurna and Bantargebang.

 Most citizens in Bekasi adhere to Islam.
 Other religions include Christianity (Roman Catholicism and Protestantism), Hinduism, Buddhism, and Confucianism.